What is the Best Hearing Protection for Woodworking? (2023)

 2. 3M WorkTunes Hearing Protection

-The best hearing protection for woodworking isn’t always affordable, which is why our testers decided to give 3M WorkTunes a try.
-Emerging from the same brand as our top choice, it didn’t surprise us much when we found out that these earmuffs can protect your hearing from sounds ranging up to 24 decibels.
+The best hearing protection for woodworking isn’t always affordable, which is why I decided to give 3M WorkTunes a try.
+Emerging from the same brand as my top choice, it didn’t surprise us much when I found out that these earmuffs can protect your hearing from sounds ranging up to 24 decibels.

 Unlike the traditional over-the-head earmuffs, this product includes optional features like Bluetooth technology.
 Not only does it have a tight seal for noise isolation, but you can also use it in making phone calls, thanks to its integrated microphones.